soobinrho/dotfiles-personal/README.md

 <br>

-These are the configuration dotfiles that I use personally, such as Bash, Vim, Git configs.
+These are the configuration dotfiles that I use personally, such as Bash and Vim configs.

 ```bash
 # tree -a